mmoya26/dollarguard/README.md

 # Known defects
 - If a category has a big expense it will occupy 100% of the percentage overview area
+- If server is not running the whole page does not load currently